Cyb3r-Assassin/Phase_Blaster/README.md

 if you need to run just one new entry do so as

->sudo ./Phase_Blaster.sh 0.0.0.0/24
+>sudo ./Phase_Blaster.sh -f/-d 0.0.0.0/24

 or

->sudo ./Phase_Blaster.sh 0.0.0.0
+>sudo ./Phase_Blaster -f/-d 0.0.0.0

-Alternative modes -d will perform just a host discovery.Very useful for importing results into Nessus scans.
-User may go back at any time and perform a -ff which will perform an nmap aggressive scan against the discovered hosts file.
+Alternative modes -d will perform just a host discovery.
+Very useful for importing results into Nessus scans.
+User may go back at any time and perform a -ff which will perform a nmap aggressive scan against the discovered hosts file.
 My favourite option is the -df which perform a discovery and then follow up with an nmap aggressive scan while delivery a progress output.

 **About**
 Converting a class B range CID and converts it into class C and dumps the output into the folder ips for Phase_Blaster.
 This allows nmap to scan a broke down block of class B it could not previously handle in a systematic manner.